 By “West”, I’m including primarily USA, UK, Australia, and to a certain extent West and Central European countries.
 There is a thread of belief that permeates most of the West, that equates civilization or being civilized mainly to Western culture, addressed below.
 This is of great import, as more than half the global population represents non-Western cultures, some whose civilization stretches back several centuries before Western/Greek civilization.

 Note: by no means am I referring to all the people in the aforementioned countries, but primarily to a small percentage who have the power and influence in shaping far-reaching government policies and who also control the channels of transmission and dissemination of the knowledge that shapes these policies (academic institutions, think tanks, their publications, lobbies, media).
 In fact, most of the people within the Western world are themselves at the receiving end of the stick, just as the rest of the world… so it would be terribly tragic to club this majority as “Western”.
 Furthermore, within the Western world, there is a growing population of liberal left which not only fall in opposite end of the spectrum but serve as a vital counter-balance to right-wing conservatives.
-Just this characterization alone captures a huge chunk of the liberal left demographic: female, 25-40 years, yoga, physical fitness, organic produce, environmentally conscious, LGBT supporters, pro-choice, open-minded to other cultures.
+Just this characterization alone captures a huge chunk of the liberal left demographic, they are very likely: female, 20-40 years, into yoga, physical fitness, vegetarian, organics, environmentally conscious, LGBT supporters, pro-choice, open-minded to other cultures.

 A Brief History